OnlyShoky/Detectron2-STAC-SODA10m/README.md

 Welcome to the Detectron2-STAC-SODA10m repository.
 This project integrates the STAC semi-supervised object detection algorithm with Detectron2 applied to the SODA10m dataset.
 The STAC algorithm, which stands for **S**elf-**T**raining (via pseudolabel) and **A**ugmentation driven **C**onsistency regularization.
 Used to improve object detection performance, particularly in situations where labeled data is not abundantly available.

 ## Objectives
 The primary goal of this repository is to develop and implement the Self-Training and Augmentation driven Consistency regularization (STAC) approach using the Detectron2 library.
-With a focus on the SODA10m dataset, this project aims to:- Enhance object detection models using semi-supervised learning.
+With a focus on the SODA10m dataset, this project aims to:
-- Reduce the reliance on large sets of labeled data.
+- Enhance object detection models using semi-supervised learning.
 - Minimize the dependency on extensive labeled datasets while maintaining high model performance.

 ## Features